What your Child will Learn in Grade Seven

 Gifted and Talented Science Program

-In the G/T science program in seventh grade, students delve more deeply and independently into the content and practices of science by addressing additional learning objectives and completing in-depth research studies using creative problem-solving techniques to create and implement an experiment to investigate a testable hypothesis.
+In the G/T science program in seventh grade, students delve more deeply and independently into the content and practices of science by addressing additional learning objectives and completing in-depth research studies using creative problem-solving techniques.
 The research is embedded within the curriculum and conducted over an extended period of time to allow for authentic data collection and analysis.

 This is the second part of a two-year program entitled Geography and World Cultures.
 This program provides opportunities for students to develop an understanding of geographic skills and concepts of world cultures in relation to their own.
 Students also learn about geographic and cultural issues, and of the cultural heritage and history of the various regions of study.
 Students are encouraged to gain an understanding and appreciation of other cultures, and to use geographic skills to solve problems.
 There are countywide local assessments administered quarterly.